DannyHacker/Project-K/Random-ideas.md

 Services are:
   Error/Exception handling
-  Logging
-  Analytics
-  Status
+  Status + Logging (status could be the last logged item) Analytics
-  Undo/Redo [or journalling of changes]
-  Framework for Unit and Integration testing
+  Undo/Redo -- or journalling of changes -- for practically infinity Framework for Unit and Integration testing

 Running, testing, debugging and editing are modes of any object -- so editing an object at run-time is OK.

+Danny Hacker, Copyright 2019, Soli Deo Gloria, Apache License 2.0